Genymobile/scrcpy/README.md

 Similarly to the physical keyboard simulation, it is possible to simulate a physical mouse.
 Likewise, it only works if the device is connected by USB.

-By default, scrcpy uses Android mouse events injection, using absolute coordinates.
+By default, `scrcpy` uses Android mouse events injection with absolute coordinates.
 By simulating a physical mouse, a mouse pointer appears on the Android device, and relative mouse motion, clicks and scrolls are injected.